-People don’t typically think of research and development when they think of banks, retailers, brokers, insurance companies, hedge funds, and financial service companies.
+People don’t typically think of software enabling companies when they think of banks, retailers, brokers, insurance companies, hedge funds, and financial service companies.
 However, many of these companies have large IT departments that are developing software for their own operations.
 That development can qualify for a very significant tax incentive – the Research and Development (R&D) Tax Credit.

 However, there are two typical situations when the software developed for a company would not need to be considered innovative in order to qualify for the R&D tax credit.
 First, when the software is developed to facilitate the viability of business interactions with third parties, such as executing banking transactions or tracking deliveries.
 And, second, when the software is developed to function as a software portal that enables third parties to execute actions on its software system (think of a functional website or an app on your phone).
 Since these types of software do not need to meet the innovation test (although, some likely would in any event), their development would very likely qualify for the R&D tax credit.

 - Mobile Banks - Mobile technology has opened banking institutions to this new trend.
 Branchless banks and mobile banking services are gaining space.
 They all charge minimal fees and offer simplified solutions for payments.
 The mobile bank is designed for on-the-go-users, and is designed to provide many of the features of traditional banking via smartphones at a low cost.